WCjai/sky-display/README.md

-# ✈️ ESP32 E-Paper Aircraft Tracker
+# ✈️ ESP32 E-Paper Sky Display

 A real-time aircraft tracking display using the OpenSky Network and a 4.2" e-paper display powered by an ESP32.